ivor-walker/chatclient/README.md

 - Run the .jar file in the build directory

 ## Server protocol
 This client is designed to connect to a server that uses a simplified version of the IRC protocol.
+Any errors should be reported to the client in this format:
+ERROR \<error message>

 The server should support the following commands:

 NICK \<nickname>
 attempts to register with the server as a chat user, with the given nickname